 What Is Restylane?

 Restylane is a high-grade dermal filler.
 The product has been approved by the FDA and is made of biodegradable hyaluronic acid that is not derived from animals, like many other dermal filler products.
-The composition of this product is particularly important because it functions like the naturally occurring hyaluronic acid in your body to fill wrinkles and folds, bind to water molecules in the skin, and naturally maintain volume in treated areas.
+The composition of this product is particularly important because it functions like the naturally occurring hyaluronic acid in your body to fill wrinkles and folds, binds to water molecules in the skin, and naturally maintain volume in treated areas.

-Restylane is considered a very low risk treatment option with lasting benefits.
+Restylane is considered a very low-risk treatment option with lasting benefits.
 In fact, most individuals report results lasting as long as 6 months or more.
 Treatment generally takes no more than 30 to 45 minutes and can often be completed in the same appointment as a consultation depending on your provider.

 What Are the Benefits of Restylane?

 Restylane delivers a number of benefits to patients.
 Not only is it low risk and very effective, but it can also be utilized to treat a number of different concerns.
 Generally speaking, Restylane is used to fill minor to moderate lines and wrinkles, but it does have other purposes as well.
 Some of the most common injections sites include areas around the eyes, nose, and mouth.

 In addition to these treatment areas, Restylane can also be used in and around the lips to create more definition and volume.
 The filler is also sometimes used in fine lines and wrinkles around the forehead and corners of the eyes.

 Restylane isn’t just an effective dermal filler, however.
 It is also one of the most sought-after cosmetic treatments because its complications are limited, recovery time is minimal, and the cost is affordable.
 Additionally, the results associated with Restylane tend to be some of the most natural looking and longest lasting.